Token Wrap

 Create escrow account

 command above).
-There is also a helper to create this account:
+There is also a helper to initialize this account:

 Wrap tokens (single signer)